Drisstuts/myGatsbyBlog/content/posts/2020-09-04/index.md

 {% endif %}
 </div>
 ```
-**9.** Now we are going to need custom fields in order to make each product has its own informations! so in this case we
+**9.** Now, we are going to need custom fields in order to make each product with its own informations! so in this case we
 will need to install an app called [Metafields
 Guru](https://apps.shopify.com/metafields-editor-2?surface_detail=metafields&surface_inter_position=1&surface_intra_position=4&surface_type=search)

+**10.** After you install the app, select Products and Variants then choose one of your products that you want to have Accordion.

+**11.** After you choose the product, click on *Create Metafield* button.

+**12.** Now you can see a Form appeared after you click on *Create Metafield*, inside the input with name of "Key" start writing **title** and inside the input with the name of "Namespace" start writing **tab1**.
+Next give a title to your first tab inside the last input which is the tallest one!

+**13.** After you finish your first Metafield, create another one by clicking on *Create Metafield* button.
+Again inside the input with the name of "Key" start writing **content** and inside the input with the name of "Namespace" start writing **tab1**.
+Finally inside the tallest input start writing the Content of your first tab.

+**14.** After you finish creating all tabs you can click on **Save** button.

+**Note:** You can only create Five tabs at maximum! if you need more than five tabs don't hisitate to ask me for help ^^